Here are examples of income that does not count for SNAP:

 - Combat pay earned by a service member while they are actively serving in a federally-designated combat zone.

 - Legally obligated child support payments that you pay for a child who is living outside the home and not part of your SNAP household.
-See Can I give someone permission to talk with DTA about my SNAP case?2.
+See What is the child support deduction?

 - The SNAP regulations state that you do not need to verify income that is considered non-countable, unless the information you provide is inconsistent or questionable.
 See 106 C.M.R. §§ 361.610(A),(K), 363.210(D).